Science of forgetting: Why we're already losing our pandemic memories

 People tend to view the future more positively than the past, Rajaram said.
 This future-oriented positivity bias occurs because the future can be imagined in many ways compared to the past, which is fixed.

 Emotionally evocative and dramatic events are more likely to be remembered, but even those memories fade and distort.
-Within a week of the 9/11 terrorist attacks, Hirst and a consortium of researchers around the United States asked over 3,000 people in the United States to relate their experiences and feelings around the event.
+Within a week of the 9/11 terrorist attacks, Hirst and a consortium of researchers around the United States asked over 3,000 people nationwide to relate their experiences and feelings around the event.

-When the researchers followed up just a year later, about 40 percent of people did not accurately recall those memories.
+When the researchers followed up just a year later, about 40% of people did not accurately recall those memories.
 Yet they remained "supremely confident that they were absolutely right," said Hirst, who studies social aspects of memory.

 The least reliable aspect of our memory is remembering how we felt at the time.